tangrams/heightmapper/README.md

 - Click "export" to open the current view as an image in a new tab - "Save As" to save the image to disk.
 - Import the resulting image as a "displacement map" in a 3D application to generate a 3D model of the terrain.
 - The "z:x scale factor" describes how "high" the current view is, on the z-axis, in terms of how wide the current view is on the x-axis.
 Multiplying this scale factor by the width of a 3D mesh in units x will tell you how high in units z your mesh should be after displacement in order to be true-scale.
-- Press the "h" ey to toggle UI visibility.
+- Press the "h" key to toggle UI visibility.

 ### Note